tpoisot/vscode-one-o-eight/README.md

 a color contrast of 7, and the muted colors and the background have a color contrast of 4.5 or more.

+The cards for each theme give a list of all the main colors (top row), muted colors (middle row), and colors of the UI elements (boxes).
+The cards are set in [Monaspace](https://monaspace.githubnext.com/) 18, and each card uses a random variant of the font.

 ## Core themes

 ![](cards/light.png)